 - in shipping traffic pursuant to the dangerous goods regulation for waterways (GGVSee) or

 - in air traffic (with a transport permit required pursuant to § 27 Air Traffic Act).

-In special cases a transport licence under dangerous goods regulations is required, e.g. for the transport of steam generators from nuclear power plants.
-This so-called transport licence under traffic law is granted by the BfE.
+In special cases a transport license under dangerous goods regulations is required, e.g. for the transport of steam generators from nuclear power plants.
+This so-called transport license under traffic law is granted by the BfE.